CestJeanEnGros/abalone/README.md

 Here is an intelligent agent for the board game Abalone (rules [here](https://www.youtube.com/watch?v=UUCe1ilichA)).
 I'm using an alpha-beta implementation enhanced with a set of weighted heuristics.
 Despite this rather simple implementation, I managed to achieve the third place in the intern competition of the course.

-There is 2 agent available :
+There is 2 agents available :
 * random_player.py : a random player.
 * my_player : my implementation of an inteligent agent.